 The story of a real-life superhero; Doc Like Mommy is a new children’s book showcasing a working mother with a daughter who worships the ground she walks on.
 This book has it all; a strong role model, a strong bond between mother and daughter; all through a beautifully written rhyming picture book.

 Doc Like Mommy is the first book I have read in a while that celebrated a strong “working mother”.
-Working mothers often get painted in a negative light, are given a supporting role, or just non-existant.
+Working mothers often get painted in a negative light, are given a supporting role, or just non-existent.
 I was so overjoyed to see that this was not the case in Doc Like Mommy.
-The work-life balance will always be a struggle, however author Dr. Crystal Bowe wove in the positive aspects of being a working mother beautifully.
+The work-life balance will always be a struggle, however, author Dr. Crystal Bowe wove in the positive aspects of being a working mother beautifully.

 Doc Like Mommy Book Review